arialdomartini/arialdomartini.github.io/_posts/type-level-development/2024-03-16-boolean-blindness.md

 }
 ```

-This approach is more scalable, more flexible and more expressive,
+This approach is more scalable, more flexible and more expressive
 than just using booleans: it is always possible to add additional
 cases and have the compiler supervising the usage and its consistency
 everywhere, for free.